The Tuck Standard - Quality Craftsmanship and Warranty

 Restoration: Unless specifically line-itemed in your contract, we do not replace sod or seed.
 We will backfill the edges with native soil and rough grade it.
 You should plan to re-seed or sod these edges once the project is cured.

-We call "Miss Utility" (811) to mark public lines (Gas, Power, Water).
-However, 811 does not mark private lines such as Sprinkler Systems, Invisible Dog Fences, or landscape lighting.
+We call "Miss Utility" (811) to mark public lines (Gas, Power, Water, or other municipal utilities).
+However, 811 does not mark private lines such as Sprinkler Systems, Invisible Dog Fences, landscape lighting, or any other similar buried systems.

 Owner Responsibility: You must locate and mark these private lines before we arrive.
 If they are not marked, we cannot see them through the dirt.
 Tuck GC is not liable for repairing cut private lines that were not clearly identified.